 July - August

-This event is a major draw for people on bikes, and Salt Lake City Transportation will provide bike safety materials along popular bicycle routes after the concert.
+This event is a major draw for people on bikes, and Salt Lake City Transportation will provide bike safety materials at the concerts.

 Clear the Air Challenge

 A month-long contest, the Clear the Air Challenge promotes transportation options other than driving alone.

 University of Utah - Bike to the U Day

 On Bike to the U Day, the University of Utah Commuter Services and Sustainability offices reward and encourage students and faculty arriving by bicycle at the University of Utah, the number one bicycle commuting destination in Utah.
 Tables along bicycle routes into campus provide free snacks and beverages, as well as bike safety information and other resources.The University of Utah is also putting together a proposal for Commuter Services to staff the Bicycle Shop on campus and reinstate the UBike Rental Program ('Save a Sole, Ride a Bike').
 They are also partnering with the Bicycle Collective to offer a Bicycle Valet for Football Games and other events on campus.
 In the coming weeks the U. is installing a Bicycle Cage at the BUC Building.
 It will be UCard activated and will act as a case study for the construction of other facilities like this on main campus.

 Ongoing in 2013: Public Workshops To Be Announced

 Salt Lake City is updating the Bicycle & Pedestrian Master Plan to guide the future of new bikeways, pedestrian crossings, walkable/bikeable business areas, and education outreach and events in Salt Lake City.
 Development of this update will take place throughout 2013, with significant community outreach and involvement.
 The resulting plan update will set the course for making Salt Lake City a major bicycling city in the years to come, guiding projects and programs to elevate bicycling as a fundamental and beneficial way to travel through the city.